Skip to Main Content

 • Kelly, “Seeing Red,” 81–82.

 • Kelly, John D. “Seeing Red: Mao Fetishism, Pax Americana, and the Moral Economy of War.”
 In Anthropology and Global Counterinsurgency, edited by John D. Kelly, Beatrice Jauregui, Sean T. Mitchell, and Jeremy Walton, 67–83.
-Chicago: University of Chicago Press, 2010.
+University of Chicago Press, 2010.

 Chapter in an edited volume originally published elsewhere (Reprint)